lgdd/liferay-upgrade-action/README.md

 ## Usage

-You can use this action in a [GitHub Actions Workflow](https://help.github.com/en/articles/about-github-actions) by a adding a YAML workflow file under `.github/workflows/` with the following content:
+You can use this action in a [GitHub Actions Workflow](https://help.github.com/en/articles/about-github-actions) by a adding a YAML file under `.github/workflows/` with the following content:

 ```yaml
 name: liferay-auto-upgrade